The Cambridge Chop House – Cambridge

 Note: The huge bone behind the bar.

 You’ll notice a theme of locally made beers here.
 This is not exclusive to beers but also with a lot of the produce too.
-The Chop House tries very hard to make sure everything is sourced from the surrounding community, which they proudly boast across the wall of their restaurant and menu.
+The Chop House tries very hard to make sure everything is sourced from the surrounding community, which they proudly boast across the wall of their restaurant and menu… And rightly so!

-I ordered pork crackling which I thought was going to be a very modest snack or starter.
-This turned out to be a beautifully presented visual feast which, quite frankly, took me by surprise.
+I ordered pork crackling which I thought was going to be a very modest snack at most.
+This turned out to be a beautifully presented visual feast which, quite frankly, took me by surprise in its grandeur.

-The pork scratching was like air fried pork crackling.
-It was much lighter and less salty than the usual stuff you’d find in a pub and felt less fatty.
-It came with a side of apple sauce which was perfect to share.
+The pork scratching is air fried pork crackling, making it much lighter and less salty than the usual stuff you’d find in a pub.
+It felt significantly less fatty and came with a side of apple sauce which was perfect to share.
 The portions were superb.

-I opted for the Rip Eye Steak for my mains.
+I opted for the rib eye steak for my mains.
 I was tempted to go for something more extravagant like a T-Bone but going down the menu meant that the prices shot up significantly.
 This is by no means a cheap restaurant but rest assured, you get the quality for your money.

 Cauliflower and cheese